Steamhacked/NetworkSecurity/Network_Performance.md

   Throughput - actual rate of data transfer
   Packet Loss - occurs when packets drop due to queue being full, random

+  Net Throughput can be calculated using bottleneck method (strength of chain is define by the weakest link), example:
+  In a network with 3 links of throughputs 10, 7 and 5 MBps, the throughput of the network is 5MBps

+  Net Packet Loss can be calculated by totaling percentage lost, example:
+  In a network with 2 links with per-link loss rates 10% and 20%, then the net loss is:
+  100 - 100 * 0.8 * 0.9 = 28%